jmunozro/data-loss-prevention/README.md

 ![oauth2](./images/oauth2.png)

-Let's sign in with user2/password.
-We passed the first filter.
+Let's sign in with user2/passwordin order to pass the first defense filter.

 Now we'll try to inject some malicious code:

 ![form_malicious](./images/form_malicious.png)

+Oops!
+Looks like it didn't work
 ![blocked](./images/blocked.png)

 This time we'll include some valid personal data, that will be sent back from the upstream, and hopefully masked by the gateway before getting back to me.

 ![form_ok](./images/form_ok.png)

+As expected, our data is safe, even in the event of human errors

 ![result](./images/result.png)